deeprhythms/Fetch-Bandcamp-Sales-via-API-to-Google-Sheet/README.md

 **BRIEF'ISH INTRODUCTION TO WHAT IT DOES**

 This script fetches yesterday's Bandcamp sales automatically via the Bandcamp API and appends those to the next empty row in a Google Sheet.
-So, if you'd like to start using it today, you can download a report and copy paste the rows to the sheet and then it adds stuff below those rows.
-But I advise you to first test the script by running it manually anyways.
-Read more about the API here.

-If you are willing to test it out, let me know how it works for you.
-I'd like to put it on Github so people can freely develop it further.
+If you'd like to start using it today, uncomment the lines in code to fetch data for a specific date range, add the data range in the cript and run the script.
+Comment out the date range part and the script now fetches yesterday's sales as by default.

-NOTE: I have not implemented the merch functionality via Merch API.
-Vinyl sales are fetched though.
-If you sell merchandise like t-shirts, stickers etc. let me know if those are omitted from the report and I'll check what to do.
+I advise you to first test the script by running it manually.

 DISCLAIMER: I am no coder.
 I used ChatGPT to write this script so the only guarantee for now is "it works on my Google Sheet(s)".